Franklin Graham: Early life and education

 Billy Graham was often absent during his children's upbringing, leaving his wife to take on the primary role in maintaining the family.
-In his autobiography, Franklin Graham recounted an incident in which his mother, upon discovering that he had been smoking, required him to smoke an entire pack of cigarettes as a disciplinary measure.
-He noted that a similar method had been used in his father Billy Graham's childhood, when his own father employed the same approach to deter him from smoking.

 As a teenager, Graham attended The Stony Brook School, a Christian private school on Long Island, New York, but was expelled mid senior year.
 In his autobiography, Graham stated that he was very unhappy there and developed a "prisoner of war mentality", refusing to conform to the school's order or ways of thinking, and repeatedly breaking the rules (including its prohibition of smoking).
 He finished Owen High School in North Carolina, close to his home.

 In 1970, Graham attended LeTourneau College in Longview, Texas, and was expelled from the school for keeping a female classmate out past curfew.
 In 1973, Graham joined Bob Pierce, founder of Samaritan's Purse, on a six-week mission to Asia.
 During this trip, Graham decided to focus on world relief.
 In 1974, he graduated from Montreat-Anderson College, now Montreat College, with an A.S.
 That same year on a trip to Jerusalem, he repented and experienced a new birth.
 After his studies, Graham was involved in administrative work related to preparation of his father's crusades.
 In 1978 he graduated from Appalachian State University with a B.A.

-In his school days, Graham's favorite hobbies included "mountains, dogs, guns, and friends", and that he particularly enjoyed spending time in the hills and mountains near his home.
-He would go out with his gun and dogs, build a campfire, and listen to music by artists such as Elvis Presley, Johnny Cash, Jerry Lee Lewis, Chuck Berry, and Little Richard on a transistor radio.
-In his youth, his father was absent for extended periods, and Franklin was known for his rebelliousness against authority, and his having interest in motorcycles and airplanes, and in Scotch and cigarettes, which was challenging for his parents.
+In his school days, Graham's favorite hobbies included "mountains, dogs, guns, and friends".
+According to his autobiography he would go out with his gun and dogs, build a campfire, and listen to music by artists such as Elvis Presley, Johnny Cash, Jerry Lee Lewis, Chuck Berry, and Little Richard on a transistor radio.
+He also developed an interest in motorcycles and airplanes.

-Graham experienced a significant Christian conversion at the age of 22 (although retaining such interests as in motorcycles and cowboy boots).